nocrizwang/OnionPIR/note&analysis/understanding_GSWCiphertext.md

-The goal of this file is to help understand the implementation of `GSWCiphertext`.
-Let's start with my understanding of RGSW scheme.
+The goal of this file is to help understand the GSW scheme and the implementation of `GSWCiphertext`in OnionPIR code.
+Let's start with my understanding of GSW scheme.

-### From GSW to RGSW
+### From TGSW to RGSW

-> My understanding.

 RGSW is a ring variation of [GSW scheme](https://eprint.iacr.org/2013/340).
 I do not see any formal paper defining this scheme.
 But, I do find this particular paper helpful: [Faster Fully Homomorphic Encryption: Bootstrapping in less than 0.1 Seconds](https://eprint.iacr.org/2016/870).
 Conceptually, TFHE works on torus polynomial: $\mathbb{T}_N[X] = \mathbb{R}[X] / (X^N + 1) \mod 1$, where RGSW works on polynomial ring: $R[X] = \mathbb{Z}[X] / (X^N + 1)$. $N$ is the degree of the polynomial in both cases.
 The second definition is briefly given by: [Onion Ring ORAM: Efficient Constant Bandwidth Oblivious RAM from (Leveled) TFHE](https://eprint.iacr.org/2019/736).